namhyung/uftrace/doc/uftrace-live.md

 In the above example, uftrace only prints functions up to a depth of 3, so leaf function `c()` was omitted.
 Note that the `-D` option works with `-F`.

-Sometimes it's useful to see long-running functions only.
+Sometimes, it's useful to see long-running functions only.
 This is good because there are usually many tiny functions that are not interesting.
 The `-t`/`--time-filter` option implements the time-based filter that only records functions which run longer than the given threshold.
 In the above